HavenFeng/photometric_optimization/README.md

 **The codes and demos will be released soon.**

-## Creating FLAME texture space with in-the-wild images
+## Create FLAME texture space from in-the-wild images

 **The FLAME texture space can be acquired from the [FLAME project website](https://flame.is.tue.mpg.de).**
 <p align="left">
 <img src="flame_texture.png" width="150"/>